 - Where do they source their information?

-- Are they actively on social media, which platforms are they most likely to use?
+- Are they active on social media, and which platforms are they most likely to use?

 - What are their social activities?